Table of Contents

 If you’re new to Java Swing:

-- First, please be sure to check out a brief introduction to Java Swing and its architecture.
+- Getting started with Java Swing via a brief introduction to Java Swing and its architecture.

-If you’re looking for a specific Swing component to learn how to work with its API, you can find each of them in the following categories:
+If you’re looking for a specific Swing component to learn how to work with its API, you can find each of them in the following sections:

-Swing provides you various layout managers to allow you to arrange swing components inside a container.
+Swing provides you various layout managers that allow you to arrange swing components inside a container.
 The following section provide the most commonly used swing layouts including border layout, flow layout, grid layout, grid-bag layout and card layout.

-Swing offers various button types such as push button, toggle button, check box and radio buttons.
-Push button and toggle button can display text, icon or both.
+Swing offers various kinds of buttons including push button, toggle button, check box and radio button.
+A push button and toggle button can display text, icon or both.
 You will find out each kind of button in this part.

-List and combobox share the same characteristics that allow users to make single or multiple choices.
-A Spinner enables users to click and spin through a set of choices, one at a time.
+List and combobox share the same characteristics that allow user to make single or multiple choices.
+A spinner enables users to click and spin through a set of choices, one at a time.

-JScrollBar, JProgressBar and JSlider use the same model: bounded-range model so those components are often referred as bounded-range components.
+The JScrollBar, JProgressBar and JSlider components use the same model named bounded-range model therefore those components are often referred as bounded-range components.
 In this section, we will explore the JScrollBar, JProgressBar and JSlider components in detail.

 Swing provides an extensive collection of classes such as JTextField, JTextArea, JPasswordField and JEditorPane for creating text fields in the applications.

-Swing allows you to create various dialog box types ranging from simple dialog with JOptionPane , JFileChooser, JColorChooser to complex dialog such as JDialog.
+Swing allows you to create various dialog box types ranging from simple dialog with JOptionPane , JFileChooser, JColorChooser to complex one such as JDialog.

 Swing provides you with very easy to use APIs to help create flexible and popup menu.
-In addition, Swing also has JToolBar class to allow you to create toolbars, which usually use with menu to provide users with shortcuts for menu items.
+In addition, Swing also has JToolBar class that allows you to create toolbars, used in conjunction with a menu to provide users with shortcuts for the commonly used menu items.

-Swing provides you with JTable API to represent data in tabular format.
-With JTable you can display database records, stock quotes and sale data in a visual way.
-Beside displaying, JTable also allows you to create editable fields embeded inside its cells.
+Swing provides JTable API that represents data in tabular format.
+With JTable component, you can display database records, stock quotes and sales data visually.
+In addition, the JTable component also allows you to create editable fields embedded inside its cells.